For Waitlisted Students

 Why do you have a waitlist?

 The Admissions Committee uses a waitlist because of our rolling admissions review process, because admitted students typically do not inform us of their enrollment intentions until just before our deposit deadline, and because enrollment plans may change for our deposited students after the deposit deadline.
-The waitlist allows us to reevaluate applicants on the waitlist based on the applicant pool as well as the size and composition of the entering class after we pass our initial deposit deadline.
+The waitlist allows us to reevaluate applicants based on the applicant pool as well as the size and composition of the entering class after we pass our initial deposit deadline.

 How many applicants will be admitted from the waitlist?

 Each year the number of individuals admitted from the waitlist varies.
 The number of admission offers - if any - depends entirely on the number of deposits we receive from our admitted students.